-Testing diode with digital multimeter
+Testing a diode with a digital multimeter

 Nowadays, the digital multimeter has a diode testing option where you test the diode.
 First of all, move the knob to the small diode symbol for testing a diode.
-Then connected the diode anode to the red lead of meter and cathode to the black lead to make it forward bias.
+Then connected the diode anode to the red lead of the meter and the cathode to the black lead to make it forward bias.
 The meter provides voltage from the internal battery and shows the voltage drop.
-In case of forward bias, for good diode, the typical voltage drop is between 2.5 to 3.5 volts.
+In the case of the forward bias, for a good diode, the typical voltage drop is between 2.5 to 3.5 volts.
 Other readings, in this case, indicate a faulty diode.

-A diode will be said faulty if it shows maximum voltage drop (open circuit) on both forward bias and reverse bias.
-Alternatively, it may also be said defective, if a diode shows zero voltage drop (short circuit) on forward bias and reverse bias.
+A diode will be said faulty if it shows maximum voltage drop (open circuit) on both forward bias and the reverse bias.
+Alternatively, it may also be said defective, if a diode shows zero voltage drop (short circuit) on the forward bias and reverse bias.

-Testing diode with ohmmeter
+Testing a diode with an ohmmeter

 Some multi-meter may not have the diode testing portion, in that case, the diode can be tested by moving the knob to the ohm range.
-In forward bias check, the diode shows a resistance value that depends upon the voltage of the internal battery.
-Typically, the internal voltage of DMM is not able to forward bias the diode completely, so, resistance may read in few hundreds for a good diode.
+In the forward bias check, the diode shows a resistance value that depends upon the voltage of the internal battery.
+Typically, the internal voltage of DMM is not able to forward bias the diode completely, so, resistance may read in a few hundred for a good diode.
 For reverse bias, the meter read maximum resistance or out of range for the good diode.
-You may not get exact readings on ohmmeter but rather an indication of the functionality of the diode.
+You may not get exact readings on the ohmmeter but rather an indication of the functionality of the diode.

 Diode curve tracing

-The VI characteristics can be plotted using oscilloscope and function generator.
+The VI characteristics can be plotted using an oscilloscope and function generator.
 For curve tracing, use the function generator to a sinusoidal wave of 4Vpp and measure the current and voltage across the diode.
 To plot the current graph, a current measuring probe will be required.
-Oscilloscope usually shows the plot of Voltage vs time and current vs time.
+The oscilloscope usually shows the plot of Voltage vs time and current vs time.
 To change the plot to voltage vs current (VI characteristics), X-Y mode function.
 The process of curve tracing is explained in the video link below.